cloudmine/CMHealthSDK-iOS/README.md

 ### Fetching All Patients

 To help organizations access the patient-generated CareKit data, the `CMHealth` SDK allows for fetching an aggregated view of all patients and their activity/event data based on the `ACL` we created in the configuration section.
+This method requires that an admin CareKit user is signed-in.

-To fetch a list of `OCKPatient` instances for use within your application, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.
+To fetch a list of `OCKPatient` instances for use within your application, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`:

 ```Objective-C
 [CMHCarePlanStore fetchAllPatientsWithCompletion:^(BOOL success, NSArray<OCKPatient *> * _Nonnull patients, NSArray<NSError *> * _Nonnull errors) {